lezhnev74/go-iterators/README.md

 // Iterator is used for working with sequences of possibly unknown size
 // Interface adds a performance penalty for indirection. type Iterator[T any] interface {
   // Next returns EmptyIterator when no value available at the source
   // error == nil means the returned value is good Next() (T, error)
-// The client may decide to stop the iteration before EmptyIterator recieved
+  // Closer the client may decide to stop the iteration before EmptyIterator received
-// Closed iterator may panic
-io.Closer
+  // After the first call it must return ClosedIterator. io.Closer
 }
 ```

 ## Various Iterators

+Single iterators
-- `CallbackIterator` calls a callback to fetch the next value
+- `CallbackIterator` calls a function to provide the next value
 - `SliceIterator` iterates over a static precalculated slice
 - `DynamicSliceIterator` behaves like `SliceIterator` but fetches a new slice when previous slice is "empty"

-- Selection-tree iterators (only for sorted iterators).
-Selecting iterators are to form a selection tree that helps
-  efficiently merge sorted values with the least number of compare operations.
+Compound iterators

+Unary:
+- `ClosingIterator` adds custom Closing logic on top of another iterator
+- `BatchingIterator` buffers internal iterator and returns slices of values
+- `FilteringIterator` filters values from internal iterator
+- `MappingIterator` maps values from the inner iterator

+Binary:
-    - `SelectingIterator` combines 2 sorted iterators.
-Effectively that is a set union.
+- `SortedSelectingIterator` combines 2 sorted iterators into a single sorted iterator.
 - `UniqueSelectingIterator` The same as `SelectingIterator` but removes duplicates.
-    - `RemovingIterator` combines 2 sorted iterators and removes values from one that is present in the second.
+- `DiffIterator` returns all from the first iterator that is not present in the second

-      Effectively that is a set difference.
-    - `SortedSelectingIterator` combines 2 sorted iterators into a single sorted iterator.
+## Design notes

+- compound iterators proxy errors from internal iterators
+- compound iterators close internal iterators upon emptying
+- compound binary iterators enable making efficient selection trees